How to Reserve the Student Life Events Center

 General Guideline for Space Reservation

 The Office of the Dean of Students, located in Student Services Building, Suite 403, is responsible for reserving and coordinating the use of The Student Life Events Center (Annex I).
 Facilities are reserved in the order in which requests are received, with first consideration given to institutional needs and major annual events, followed in order by requests from registered student organizations, University departments and organizations, and non-University clients.
 We reserve the right to assign, and if necessary, reassign facilities considering the size of the group, type of program, and space available to assure the maximum and most appropriate utilization of space.
 We also reserve the right to deny a space request if it does not support the mission and purpose of the University.
-In addition, student organizations must be approved through the Student Involvement and Career Center (SICC) and follow SICC student organization event guidelines.
+In addition, student organizations must be approved through the Student Activities and Events (SAE) and follow SAE student organization event guidelines.

 The Student Life Events Center Event Planning and Reservations staff, appointed by the Dean of Students Office, will serve as the event planner and will assist clients with permitting, delivery arrangements, and ensure the availability of adequate utilities to support the event.

 The Student Life Events Center is largely supported by a student event staff including building managers and technicians.
 Each event will be assigned the appropriate number of student staff to best support the activities.
 The hourly rate for the student staff will be charged to the sponsoring organization (see venue fee structure).

 In order to reserve The Student Life Events Center (Annex I), a client must be a member of one of the following categories: